|

 You might recall the words of John Wilson, a deponent, regarding the Boston Massacre:

-"Some small boys coming up made a noise to the soldiers, on which the officer said to them why don't you fire?
+Now look at the words of William Draper, a deponent regarding the battle of Lexington:| "Some small boys coming up made a noise to the soldiers, on which the officer said to them why don't you fire?
 Damn you,

 fire !
 They hereupon fired."